Does the Sun Help or Hurt Acne?

 Vitamin D and Acne

-Vitamin D is an extremely important vitamin for overall health and health of the skin.
-There is a correlation that shows that people with acne tend to have lower levels of vitamin D in the blood, and there is some evidence that vitamin D can help in the treatment of acne.
-Since exposure to sunlight is the only way that the body produces vitamin D, it is reasonable to infer that sun exposure might help improve acne for this reason.
+Vitamin D is an extremely important vitamin for the health of the skin.
+People with acne tend to have lower levels of vitamin D in the blood, and there is some evidence that vitamin D can help in the treatment of acne.
+Since exposure to sunlight is the only way that the body produces vitamin D, it is reasonable to question whether sun exposure might help improve acne for this reason.

 Expand to read details of studies